alanqingranwang/web/content/posts/2019-04-17---Linear-Regression-Three-Ways.md

 \epsilon = y - Xw
 $$

 Intuitively, the line that minimizes the error over all the points in the dataset should be the line of best fit.
-An alternative way of thinking of this is that we are finding a set of parameters $w$ that *minimizes the value of the unmodeled effects* $\epsilon$.
+An alternative way of thinking of this is that we are finding a set of parameters $w$ that minimizes the value of the unmodeled effects $\epsilon$.

 ![residuals.png](/media/residuals.png)
-*Linear regression fit for $N=10$ and $d=2$.The vertical line between each point and the fitted line represents the error or residual.*
+*Linear regression fit for $N=10$ and $d=2$.
+The vertical line between each point and the fitted line represents the error or residual.*

 To this end, let's formulate the solution as an optimization problem with the program: